 VPN – Virtual Private Network

 In our case, the VPN server could be anywhere in the US.
 When you’re connected via the VPN, Netflix thinks that you’re actually in the location of the server.
-Because of this, you’re then able to access to local Netflix content based on the VPN’s location.
+Because of this, you’re then able to access local Netflix content based on the VPN’s location.
 However, this comes with a down-side: VPNs usually cost some money and low cost / free alternatives might be too slow to actually stream 1080p media from Netflix.

 Browser Plugins & Extensions

 Browser plugins like Hola Better Internet are similar to VPNs but often only limited to browser based traffic.
 Whenever you want to use Netflix using your laptop or computer, you should be fine.
 However, usage on mobile devices may vary.
 Personally, I wouldn’t recommend Hola Better Internet as it apparently shares your internet connection with other users.
-The amount of available locations may be limited and you can also be restricted in terms of video quality.
+The number of available locations may be limited and you can also be restricted in terms of video quality.

 On the plus side, plugins like Hola Better Internet come for free and are quite easy to use.